mynl/aggregate/README.rst

 What is it?
 -----------

-**aggregate** is an open source, BSD-licensed Python package providing an expressive language and fast, accurate computations to make working with aggregate (compound) probability distributions easy and intuitive.
-It allows students and practitioners to use realistic real-world distributions that reflect the underlying frequency and severity generating processes.
-It has applications in insurance, risk management, actuarial science, and related areas.
+**aggregate** makes working with aggregate (compound) probability distributions fast, accurate, easy, and intuitive.
+It can solve problems in insurance, risk management, actuarial science, and related areas, using realistic models that reflect the actual underlying frequency and severity generating processes.
+It includes an expressive language called DecL to describe aggregate distributions and is implemented in Python under an open source BSD-license.

 Documentation